-RXcycle Spartanburg is a successful DEA-backed program, led by Spartanburg Water.
-Donors drop off their unused and expired medications at the twice a year RXcycle Spartanburg events, resulting in 272 pounds of pills collected at the October 22 event.
+RXcycle Spartanburg is a successful DEA-backed program created by Spartanburg Water.
+Through this program the Spartanburg County Sheriff's Department offers safe disposal of pills 24/7.
 For more information about RXcycle Spartanburg, click here.

 Excessive applications of fertilizers and pesticides can have significant effects on water quality.
 If these substances get washed into a creek, stream, river or lake, algae growths can quickly multiply, lowering dissolved oxygen levels and threatening the survival of all aquatic species in that body of water.
 Pesticides, like many chemicals, can be toxic to all aquatic species.
 The various toxins included in just a small bottle/bag of pesticides can be enough to disrupt the balance within an entire ecosystem.

-If you would like to learn more about watersheds, please contact John Moore at (864) 592-2240 or by email at email@example.com.
+If you would like to learn more about watersheds, please contact John Moore, Watershed Coordinator, at (864) 592-2240 or by email at firstname.lastname@example.org.